themolecule/fullScreenOSX/README.md

-This is a simple xcode project that creates a WebKit view and maximizes it on launch.
+This is a simple xcode project that creates a WKWebView and maximizes it on launch.
 This is in response to Apple's "Spaces" system which seems to forbid one application spanning multiple monitors.

-This was primarily made out of desperation, for interactive projects which want to run on OSX against multiple screens simultaneuosly in a web browser.
+This was primarily made out of desperation for interactive projects which want to run on OSX against multiple screens simultaneuosly in a web browser.